Chroma-2D/Chroma/Chroma.NALO/README.md

    >
    > If you need an example of a valid directory structure consider visiting [Chroma.Natives](https://github.com/Chroma-2D/Chroma/tree/master/Chroma.Natives).

-4. > Your library must have a way of triggering the `NativeLoader.LoadNatives` method.
-The recommended way is a valid [ModuleInitializer](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.moduleinitializerattribute?view=net-6.0).
+4. > Your library must trigger `NativeLoader.LoadNatives()` from a valid [ModuleInitializer](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.moduleinitializerattribute?view=net-6.0).
+Any attempts to load natives from methods that are not a module initializer will fail.